tcltk/tcl/doc/markdown/load.md

         Tcl_Interp *interp);
 ```

 The *interp* argument identifies the interpreter in which the library is to be loaded.
-The initialization procedure must return **TCL\_OK** or **TCL\_ERROR** to indicate whether or not it completed successfully;  in the event of an error it should set the interpreter's result to point to an error message.
+The initialization procedure must return [TCL\_OK][catch] or [TCL\_ERROR][catch] to indicate whether or not it completed successfully;  in the event of an error it should set the interpreter's result to point to an error message.
 The result of the **load** command will be the result returned by the initialization procedure.

 The actual loading of a file will only be done once for each *fileName* in an application.
 If a given *fileName* is loaded into multiple interpreters, then the first **load** will load the code and call the initialization procedure;  subsequent **load**s will call the initialization procedure without loading the code again.
 For Tcl versions lower than 8.5, it is not possible to unload or reload a library.
 From version 8.5 however, the [unload] command allows the unloading of libraries loaded with **load**, for libraries that are aware of the Tcl's unloading mechanism.